 Born and raised in San José, California.
 Family from Mexico.
-Studying computer science + international relations at Stanford.
+A student at Stanford with an interest in computer science and how AI can be used to solve problems.
 I founded NaLi because ~70% of Peru works informally, pays their bills, runs real businesses, and banks can't see any of it.
-That's a systems problem, and systems problems are fixable.
+The data is there, and with AI it's a matter of understanding data better.
 We built it, shipped it, and proved it on a live cohort.

 Otherwise: intramural volleyball captain, Ballet Folklórico dancer, founder of Stanford's Migrant Farmworker Drive.